 \section{Conclusion}

-In this paper, we explained the proposed radar polygon formation algorithm using radar point cloud input.
-Besides, we modeled the collision detection method for fitting this new polygon representation.
-The radar polygon and collision detection model have been validated via extensive experiments with real collected data.
-It shows that the radar polygon is very competitive in terms of its simplicity, accuracy, and robustness.
-Besides, the deformable polygon idea was verified by showing the high IoU correlation between the predicted radar polygon and the actually generated one.
-For future work, we will explore the approaches to make the radar polygon fit long-range scenarios and be more robust.
+In this paper, we introduced a radar polygon formation algorithm that utilizes radar point cloud data as input.
+Additionally, we developed a collision detection method tailored to this new polygon representation.
+Both the radar polygon and the collision detection model were validated through extensive experiments using both self-collected and public datasets.
+Our results show that the IoU-gt and IoU-smooth metrics increased by 35\% and around 40\%, respectively, compared to baseline methods on the self-collected dataset, and by 52\% and 13\%, respectively, on the RadarScenes dataset, demonstrating superior accuracy and robustness.
+Furthermore, the deformable polygon concept was validated by the high IoU correlation between the predicted and generated radar polygons.
+Memory usage analysis also indicated significantly reduced memory requirements compared to baselines.
+For future work, we plan to explore approaches to adapt the radar polygon for long-range scenarios and further enhance its overall robustness.